stevapple/swift-tencent-scf-runtime/README.md

     /// `Logger` to log with.
     ///
-    /// - note: The `LogLevel` can be configured using the `LOG_LEVEL` environment variable. public let logger: Logger
+    /// - Note: The `LogLevel` can be configured using the `LOG_LEVEL` environment variable. public let logger: Logger

     /// The `EventLoop` the SCF function is executed on.
 Use this to schedule work with.
     /// This is useful when implementing the `EventLoopSCFHandler` protocol.
     ///
-    /// - note: The `EventLoop` is shared with the SCF Runtime Engine and should be handled with extra care.
+    /// - Note: The `EventLoop` is shared with the SCF Runtime Engine and should be handled with extra care.
     ///         Most importantly the `EventLoop` must never be blocked. public let eventLoop: EventLoop